GEMS-UMN/EASE-DGGS/README.md

 This software is released under an Apache 2.0 license.
 Further details about the Apache 2.0 license are available in the license.txt file.

-# easedggs
+# EASE-DGGS
-All things relating to the EASE DGGS Soution
+All things relating to the EASE DGGS i

 ## Setup
-EASE DDGS is now installable as a library!
+EASE-DDGS is now installable as a library!
 To install the library, simply:
    + clone/pull the repo to your local environment
    + cd into the repo directory
    + `pip install .`

+Once completed, you will now have the package `easedggs` in your current python environment.

 To uninstall the library, simply:
    + `pip uninstall easedggs`